-Sponsored by First State OMS, Service Tire Truck Center, Lambden Bus Service, & the Bressler Family
+Sponsored by First State OMS, Service Tire Truck Center, & Lambden Bus Service

-This event is the cornerstone of the annual Nanticoke Riverfest.
+This event is the cornerstone of the annual Nanticoke Riverfest!
 It is a tradition for some so you are encouraged to come out and make it yours too!
-This year's float will begin at 2 p.m.
+This year's float will begin at 11 a.m.
 The launch site is at First State OMS on Riverside Drive adjacent to southbound Route 13 across from Seaford Ice Plant.
-Registration will begin on site at 2 p.m.
-Shuttle service will be available from Water Street to the launch site starting at 2 p.m.
+Registration will begin on site at 11 a.m.
+Shuttle service will be available from Water Street to the launch site starting at 11 a.m.

 There is no return-shuttle service for cars left at the launch site.
 Floaters are encouraged to park downtown and take advantage of the pre-float shuttle service.

 All floaters under the age of 16 must wear a life jacket.
 The Seaford Volunteer Fire Department have coordinated divers and boats in the water for safety.
 A limited number of tubes and lifejackets will be on sale the day of the float-in.
-The cost of the float-in is $2 per person.
+The cost of the float-in is $2 per person - cash only.
 The take-out point will be the canoe launch near Water Street.
 Come join the fun and bring your most creative floatation device for this event!

 Tricks of the Trade